HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 #### Support Requirements

-This guide requires systems implement the [US Core DocumentReference Profile] and to support a *minimum* of all five Common Clinical Notes listed above.
-Systems and may extend there capabilities to the full [US Core DocumentReference Type Value Set].
+This guide requires systems implement the [US Core DocumentReference Profile] and to support a *minimum* of all eight Common Clinical Notes listed above.
+Systems and may extend there capabilities to the full [US Core DocumentReference Type Value Set]. {:.new-content #FHIR-29824} This requirement is necessary because some systems scan lab reports and don't store them in the DiagnosticReport resource.
+See [FHIR Resources to Exchange Clinical Notes](#fhir-resources-to-exchange-clinical-notes) for more detail.

 This guide requires systems implement the [US Core DiagnosticReport Profile for Report and Note exchange] and to support a *minimum* of the three report categories: